lamps-wg/csr-attestation/draft-ietf-lamps-csr-attestation.md

 # Examples

-This section provides two non-normative examples for embedding evidence in in CSRs.
+This section provides two non-normative examples for embedding Evidence in in CSRs.
 The first example conveys Arm Platform Security Architecture tokens, which provides claims about the used hardware and software platform, into the CSR.
-The second example embeds the TPM v2.0 evidence in the CSR.
+The second example embeds the TPM v2.0 Evidence in the CSR.

 ##  TPM V2.0 Evidence in CSR